Astrophysical Observations of a Dark Matter-Baryon Fifth Force: Introduction

 The majority of this paper will focus on a pair of constraints that weaken only linearly with the DM density for a DM sub-component.
 These come from heating of neutron stars (NSs) from DM capture, and pulsar timing measurements of transiting DM clumps, where DM passing near pulsars enhance the Doppler effect on the pulsar frequencies \cite{Siegel_2007, Seto_2007, Kashiyama_2012, Clark_2015_I, Clark_2015_II, Schutz_2017, Kashiyama_2018, Baghram:2011is, Dror:2019twh, Ramani:2020hdo, Lee_2021, lee2021bayesian}.
 These two constraints on the DM-baryon fifth force, which we derive in detail below, are summarized in Fig.~\ref{fig: money}, labeled as ``heating'' and ``PTA.''
 The heating constraints are further shown for two different limits: first, where the DM interactions beyond gravity are only via the fifth force (labeled as ``tidal''), and, second, where the DM has not only the fifth force to focus it onto the NS but also a short range interaction to capture it with high efficiency (labeled as ``maximal'').
+In Fig.~\ref{fig: money} we also show constraints from microlensing surveys, which rule out DM with $M>10^{-11}\,M_{\odot}$ and radii less than $\sim0.1$ solar radius~\cite{Croon:2020ouk}.
+This is relevant for our kinetic heating analysis, since we assume that each DM is smaller than the size of a typical NS.
+The PTA constraints, however, are unaffected by the microlensing bounds, since the PTA analysis only assumes DM to be smaller than the impact parameter relative to the NS, which are at least $b>2.5\times10^4$ solar radii for $M>10^{-11}\,M_{\odot}$ (cf. Eq.~\eqref{eq:bmin}), and thus cannot be effectively constrained by microlensing studies.

 Heating of NSs via DM capture has been considered previously for the case of a short-range interaction, such as for WIMPs and hidden sector DM \cite{Baryakhtar:2017dbj,Raj:2017wrv, Garani:2018kkd, Bell:2018pkk, Bell:2019pyc, Garani:2019fpa, Acevedo:2019agu, Joglekar:2019vzy, Dasgupta:2020dik, Keung:2020teb, Joglekar:2020liw, Bell:2020obw, Bell:2020lmm, Bell:2020obw,Garani:2020wge, Maity:2021fxw,McKeen:2021jbh,Ilie:2021iyh, Ilie:2021umw, Bell:2020jou, Bramante:2021dyx}.
 However, when the force range is longer than a typical NS diameter, $\lambda > 20\,\mathrm{km}$ ($m_\phi < 10^{-11} \eV $), a DM-baryon force accelerates and focusses DM more than through gravity alone, leading to observable effects via two different mechanisms which we compute in detail.
 First, more DM is focussed on the NS due to the fifth force.
 Second, the DM is more energetic when it arrives at the NS surface, which we show then dominantly heats the NS via seismic oscillations.
 We then extract the heating constraints utilizing the coldest observed NS (PSR J2144-3933, from Hubble Space Telescope) by requiring that the kinetic energy of all the captured DM raise the temperature by an amount less than the observed (unredshifted surface) temperature, $T_s < 42,000$ K \cite{Guillot_2019}.